How Is Mesothelioma Diagnosed?

 • Mediastinoscopy: A small cut is made above your breastbone, then doctors use a tube with a light to see and take tissue.
 This is for biopsies of the lymph nodes and around the windpipe for pleural mesothelioma.

-• Needle biopsy: A thin needle is put through your skin to take a small piece of tissue.
+• Core needle biopsy: A thin needle is put through your skin to take a small piece of tissue.
 Also known as a fine-needle aspiration, it’s used for tissue samples that are hard to collect.

 • Surgical biopsy: A larger cut is made to remove a tissue sample when other methods don’t work.
-This is used when an endoscopic or fine-needle biopsy isn’t possible.
+This is used when an endoscopic or core needle biopsy isn’t possible.

 • Thoracoscopy: Doctors make a small cut in the chest, then use a tube with a camera to look and take tissue.
 This is the most accurate biopsy for diagnosing pleural mesothelioma.